getyoti/yoti-go-sdk/README.md

 How to initialise your configuration

 1) [Profile Retrieval](#profile-retrieval) -
-How to retrieve a Yoti profile using the token
+How to retrieve a Yoti profile using the one time use token

 1) [Handling users](#handling-users) -
 How to manage users